nikolay-borzov/user-scripts/README.md

 - Tags as search links: Turns everything inside `[ ]` into search link.
 Also removes tags from the title
 - Improves pager styles
 - Adds quick download button to the top of the page
-- Fastpic, ImageBam, ImageVenue on page image view.
+- On page image view.
+Supported hosts are Fastpic, ImageBam, ImageVenue, TurboImageHost, PicForAll, imgbum.net, ImageTwist, PicShick, stuffed.ru, PixSense.
 Press `→`/`←` to see next/previous image
+- Mark images from forbidden hosts

 ## Tools and Resources